-Figure 12 - Focus Area #3: Randolph Boulevard South
+[See Figure 12: Focus Area #3 Map - Randolph Boulevard South]

-This Focus Area is located between I-35 and Randolph Boulevard, immediately north of the VIA Randolph Transit Center.
+This focus area is located between I-35 and Randolph Boulevard, immediately north of the VIA Randolph Transit Center.
 Its northern boundary is the large utility easement that runs east-west and intersects with Randolph Boulevard and Sherri Ann Road.
-Sherri Ann Road, a local street, runs roughly north-south through the Focus Area connecting the single-family residential Morningside/Pan Am neighborhood to Randolph Boulevard and the I-35 Frontage Road.
-Currently, the Focus Area is characterized by a mixture of light industrial, commercial, and office uses, generally in low-rise office and warehouse buildings.
+Sherri Ann Road, a local street, runs roughly north-south through the focus area connecting the single-family residential Morningside Park/Pan Am neighborhood to Randolph Boulevard and the I-35 Frontage Road.
+Currently, the focus area is characterized by a mixture of light industrial, commercial, and office uses, generally in low-rise office and warehouse buildings.

-This location was selected as a Focus Area due to its proximity to the VIA Randolph Transit Center and the expectation that, as the area's current commercial buildings reach the end of their useful life, new development will be needed to maintain community vitality.
-VIA Metropolitan Transit is currently working on plans to improve and renovate the Transit Center.
-Additionally, the City's Transportation Department recently improved areas of Randolph Boulevard to include curb ramps, storm water drainage, and traffic signal improvements.
+This location was selected as a focus area due to its proximity to the VIA Randolph Transit Center and the expectation that, as the area's current commercial buildings reach the end of their useful life, new development will be needed to maintain community vitality.
+VIA is currently working on plans to improve and renovate the Transit Center.
+Additionally, the City's Public Works Department recently improved areas of Randolph Boulevard to include curb ramps, storm water drainage, and traffic signal improvements.

-In the future, this Focus Area will be a vibrant gateway for Randolph Boulevard, with a mix of uses that integrate well with and enhance surrounding communities.
-There will be an emphasis on places to play, recreate, and gather including green space, public gathering areas, and space for retail and service amenities that serve the day-to-day needs of neighborhood residents.
-New residential development is oriented towards the expanded VIA Randolph Transit Center in order to preserve the character of established single-family neighborhoods and provide all residents with multi-modal transportation options.
+In the future, this focus area will be a vibrant gateway for Randolph Boulevard, with a mix of uses that integrate well with and enhance surrounding communities.
+There will be an emphasis on places to play, recreate, and gather including greenspace, public gathering areas, and space for retail and service amenities that serve the day-to-day needs of neighborhood residents.
+New residential development is oriented towards the expanded VIA Randolph Transit Center in order to preserve the character of established single-family neighborhoods and provide all residents with multimodal transportation options.

-Transformative Project: Sherri Ann Main Street
+Transformative Project: Sherri Ann Road Main Street

-Figure 13: Sherri Ann (Existing Conditions)

-Figure 14: Sherri Ann Main Street (Conceptual)
+[See Figure 13: Focus Area #3 Transformative Project - Sherri Ann Road Main Street (Existing)] [See Figure 14: Focus Area #3 Transformative Project - Sherri Ann Road Main Street (Conceptual)]

-Figure 14 is an illustrative example that reimagines the stretch of Sherri Ann Road between the I-35 Frontage Road and the utility easement to the north as a mini mixed-use "Main Street."
+The conceptual rendering of the Sherri Ann Road Main Street is an illustrative example that reimagines the stretch of Sherri Ann Road between the I-35 Frontage Road and the utility easement to the north as a mini mixed-use "Main Street."
 This approximately 25-acre site is currently comprised of several parcels with a disjointed mix of commercial and light industrial uses.
 New mid-rise buildings feature residential space above ground floor commercial areas.
 New construction is oriented inward towards Sherri Ann Road with internal circulation, open gathering areas, and wide sidewalks to help define the area as a place for people.
 Because this site is more suburban and surrounded by many single-family neighborhoods, the VIA Randolph Transit Center is envisioned to offer multimodal amenities such as bicycle and scooter parking as well as an expanded parking garage to best serve the diverse range of commuters.
 To the north of this transformative site, the utility easement acts as a buffer between new development and established neighborhoods while providing green and recreational space for use by all.
 Although the transformative site is just outside of the 100-year floodplain, green infrastructure and low-impact development should be incorporated in future projects.
 Such practices help minimize runoff into the floodplain while also creating a green "oasis" in an area dominated by the presence of I-35.